FredLavoie/chatty-app/README.md

 npm start
 ```

-You should get a message in terminal saying:
+You should see a message in terminal saying:
 ```
 Running at http://0.0.0.0:3000
 ```

-Now head over to your web browser of choice and navigate to <strong><localhost:3000></strong> and start chatting away!
+Now head over to your web browser and navigate to <strong><localhost:3000></strong> and start chatting away!

 ## Dependencies